Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

-Furthermore, in the proposed PAN, we selected four hidden layers of the discriminative network $D$ to calculate the perceptual adversarial loss.
+Though variables of the discriminator network are optimized in iterations, the capability of hidden layers is constrained by network architecture.
+Therefore, in the proposed PAN, we selected four hidden layers of the discriminative network $D$ to calculate the perceptual adversarial loss.
 We next proceed to analyze the property of these hidden layers.
 Specifically, we trained four configurations of the PAN to perform the task of transforming the semantic labels to the cityscapes images.
-For each configuration, we set one hyper-parameter $\lambda_i$ as one, and the others $\lambda_{-i}$ as zero, \ie, we used only one hidden layer to evaluate the perceptual adversarial loss in each configuration.
-As shown in Fig.~\ref{fig:analysis}, the lower layers (\eg, $P_1$, $P_2$) pay more attention to the patch-to-patch transformation and the color transformation, but the transformed images are blurry and lack of fine details.
-On the other hand, higher layers (\eg, $P_1$, $P_2$) capture more high-frequency information, but lose the color information.
+For each configuration, we set one hyper-parameter $\lambda_i$ as 1, and the others $\{\lambda_{1},\dots,\lambda_{i-1},\lambda_{i+1},\dots\}$ as 0, \ie, we used only one hidden layer to evaluate the perceptual adversarial loss in each configuration.
+As shown in Fig.~\ref{fig:analysis}, the lower layers (\eg, $\ell_{percep}^{D, 1}$, $\ell_{percep}^{D, 2}$) pay more attention to the patch-to-patch transformation and the color transformation, but the transformed images are blurry and lack of fine details.
+On the other hand, higher layers (\eg, $\ell_{percep}^{D, 1}$, $\ell_{percep}^{D, 2}$) capture more high-frequency information, but lose the color information.
 Therefore, by integrating different properties of these hidden layers, the proposed PAN can be expected to achieve better performance, and the final results of this task are shown in Fig.~\ref{cityscapes2} and Table~\ref{table:pix2pix}.

+In our work, the balance between the perceptual adversarial loss and GAN loss is controlled by the hyper-parameters $\theta$.
+In the task of transforming labels to facades, we vary the value of $\theta$ to test its influence on the proposed PAN.
+Qualitative samples are reported in Fig~\ref{facades}.
+As shown in Fig.~\ref{facades}, only using the perceptual adversarial loss (\ie, $\theta=0$) has already had the capability of synthesizing visually reasonable images from the input labels.
+Given the advantage of the GAN loss to promote more realistic images, the transformation performance gets better with increasing $\theta$.
+However, with the continuous increasing of $\theta$, the role of perceptual adversarial loss will be weakened and the model performance drops, \eg, visual artifacts are observed in certain images.